-We may use your personal information to monitor and improve our website site.
+We may use your personal information to monitor and improve our website.
 By using our website, you agree to the collection and use of information in accordance with this policy.

-While using our Site, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
-Any personally identifiable information may include but is not limited to your name and IP address (“Personal Information”).
+While using our website, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
+Any personally identifiable information may include but is not limited to your name and internet protocol (IP) address.
 This can be when you are booking something or submitting an enquiry through our website for example.

 Search queries and results are logged anonymously to help us improve our website and search functionality, no user-specific data is collected by either UKCP or any other third party.

 UKCP offer various services to its members, volunteers and the public, including:

 Most of the services we provide are run in their entirety by UKCP.
 Exceptions would be surveys or bookings which may partly be hosted with third parties for example, Eventbrite or Survey Monkey.